Face2PPG: An unsupervised pipeline for blood volume pulse extraction from faces: Face2PPG pipelines

 \subsubsection{Geometric segmentation and normalization}

 One of the critical steps in the non-contact PPG extraction is the process related to skin segmentation, since it is the source to recover the desired physiological signals.
-Most of the unsupervised methods and pipelines rely on simple thresholding on different color spaces for skin color segmentation \cite{pyVHR2020}, from inefficient fixed RGB segmentation to adaptive HSV segmentation.
-These pixel-level techniques suffer from generalization due to the variability of skin tones, illumination changes, and complex backgrounds.
-It is not easy to define clear boundaries between the skin and non-skin pixels, especially due the variability of the facial regions measured across different frames of a single video.
-Framewise skin segmentation based on neural networks (e.g., uNET) suffers similar problems, sometimes caused by the small number of annotated facial skin masks, resulting in underfitted models.
+Most of the unsupervised methods and pipelines rely on simple thresholding of different color spaces for skin color segmentation \cite{pyVHR2020}, from inefficient fixed RGB segmentation to adaptive HSV segmentation.
+These pixel-level techniques suffer from generalization due to the variability of skin tones, skin paint, illumination changes, and complex backgrounds.
+It is not easy to define clear boundaries between the skin and non-skin pixels, mainly due to the variability of the facial regions measured across frames of a single video.
+Framewise skin segmentation based on neural networks (e.g., uNET) suffers similar problems, sometimes caused by the small number of annotated facial skin masks, resulting in underfitted models \cite{Nanni2023SkinDetection}.

-We propose to use instead a geometrical segmentation scheme that uses fiducial landmark points detected in the face.
-Although some interframe jittering due to the landmarks variability still remains and produces changes in the skin mask across the video frames, this is noticeably lower than using skin color segmentation.
-To perform this segmentation, we have extended the set of landmark points from 68 to 85 landmark points by interpolation, and created a fixed facial mesh composed of 131 triangles and fix their coordinates as a typical frontal face, as shown in Figure \ref{fig:TriangleMeshTino}.
+We propose using a geometrical segmentation scheme that uses fiducial landmark points detected in the face.
+Although some interframe jittering due to the landmark variability remains and produces changes in the skin mask across the video frames, this is noticeably lower than using skin color segmentation.
+To perform this segmentation, we have extended the set of landmark points from 68 to 85 landmark points by interpolation and created a fixed facial mesh composed of 131 triangles and fix their coordinates as a typical frontal face, as shown in Figure \ref{fig:TriangleMeshTino}.

-Our segmentation approach normalizes the face on each frame by mapping every triangle in the current detected face to the triangles in the normalized shape as shown in Figure \ref{fig:TriangleMeshTino}.
-This approach generates a spatiotemporal matrix of normalized faces that ensures that we measure the signals in the same facial regions consistently across frames, regardless of the pose and movement.
+Our segmentation approach normalizes the face in each frame by mapping every triangle in the current detected face to the triangles in the normalized shape as shown in Figure \ref{fig:TriangleMeshTino}.
+This approach generates a spatio-temporal matrix of normalized faces that ensures that we measure the signals in the same facial regions consistently across frames, regardless of the pose and movement.